mjaestewart/splunk_archive_plus/README.md

 ### indexes.conf

 - If there is an indexes all app then paste these stanzas into that app's indexes.conf
-- Tthen remove this indexes.conf from the app
+- Then remove this indexes.conf from the app

 ```bash
 ##Frozen Indexes